Skip to main content

 Popular posts from this blog

-Hello, I’m Hayden Childs I am based in Northwest Alabama I am an Independent Life Insurance Agent … That means I work for YOU to find YOU the Best deal in coverage available.
-I am thankful to be in an industry that is a blessing to people.
-You may be asking your self … Hayden why are you an insurance agent?
+Hello, I’m Hayden Childs I am based in North Alabama.
+I reside in Lauderdale County, Florence, ALabama.
+I am an Independent Life Insurance Agent… That means I work for YOU to find YOU the best deal in coverage available.
+I am thankful to be in an industry that is a Blessing to people.
+You may be asking yourself … Hayden, why are you an insurance agent?
 That one is easy … I am doing this because I want to be a blessing to people.
-I care about helping people meet their final expense needs.
-I am a Christian businessman and I conduct my business in an ethical and professional manner.
-I have had the blessing of knowing and working with some great insurance agents I Believe in Life Insurance … If you have personal coverage you know what I am talking about.
-In YOUR time of need YOU don't have to wonder "where is the money coming from" for YOUR final expenses.
-YOU know because YOU made a responsible choice and purchased life insurance and kept the premiums paid. ...
+I care deeply about helping people meet their final expense and other insurance needs.
+I am a Christian businessman, and I conduct my business in an ethical and professional manner.
+I Believe in Life Insurance … If you have personal coverage, you know what I am talking about.
+In YOUR time of need YOU don't have to wonder, "Where is the money coming from?"
+For YOUR final expenses.
+YOU know because YOU made a responsible choice ...